computational-cell-analytics/micro-sam/finetuning/README.md

 python livecell_evaluation.py -i /scratch/projects/nim00007/data/LiveCELL -e experiment
 ```
 This will create a folder `experiment/results` with csv tables with the results per cell type and averaged over all images.

+## Finetuning and evaluation code

+The subfolders contain the code for different finetuning and evaluation experiments for microscopy data:
+- `livecell`: TODO
+- `generalist`: TODO

+Note: we still need to clean up most of this code and will add it later.